opencodeiiita/WorkWise/README.md

 * After the process is completed, run the command ```npm start```.
 * The website will be live on ```localhost:3000```.

+## Claim an Issue
+Comment on the issue.
+In case of no activity on the issue even after 2 days, the issue will be reassigned.
+If you have difficulty approaching the issue, feel free to ask on our discord channel.

 ## Contributing
 We welcome contributions to WorkWise!
 If you would like to contribute, please follow these guidelines: